 Convinced of these benefits some people are keen to start running: just a mile or so to get started.
 Sadly, they discover that just running round the corner feels like a mile.
 Some press on and end up getting injured.
 So the trainers are retired to the cupboard and the ambition resigned to “I tried it once but I couldn’t do it”.

 Are you interested in running but wondering where to start?
 How to avoid getting injured, being put off or discouraged?
-Come along to our presentation on 13th January.
+Come along to our initial no-obligation meeting.

-From Monday 20th January BRJ will be putting on its annual Beginner’s Programme which has been designed to guide and support you at every stage on the way to becoming a runner.
+BRJ will be putting on its annual Beginner’s Programme which has been designed to guide and support you at every stage on the way to becoming a runner.
 The programme is based upon sound principles of running fitness and technique.
-The initial phase will be fifteen sessions progressing through walking and running with the aim of everyone achieving the initial goal of running non-stop around the 5K of the local parkrun at Hinchingbrooke Park by end of April.
+The initial phase will be fifteen sessions progressing through walking and running with the aim of everyone achieving the initial goal of running non-stop around the 5K of the local parkrun at Hinchingbrooke Park.

-After the Easter holidays the programme will continue to increase distance and duration to achieve the tarket of running continuously for 60 minutes.
-During the summer there will be some additional coached sessions, on a Wednesday evening, at St Ives running track to improve endurance and pace.
-The ultimate goal is for the beginners to fit in with the regular Monday-night club runners by the time autumn evenings prevents running off-road.
+After a couple of weeks of consolidation at that distance the programme will continue to increase distance and duration to achieve the target of running continuously for 60 minutes.
+There will be some additional coached sessions, on a Wednesday evening, at St Ives running track to improve endurance and pace.
+The ultimate goal is for the beginners to fit in with the regular Monday-night club runners by the end of the programme.
 By now you will be equipped to progress to longer distances if you want to, the running world is your oyster…

 The training programme you will follow involves weekly meetings with the group on Monday evenings, then repeating the sessions twice independently each week.
 In previous years participants on the course arranged to meet up in smaller groups to complete these repeating sessions together, they became running buddies.